g-iyer/UDACITY-MLND/README.md

 # UDACITY-MLND
-This repository contains my completed project submissions for the Udacity Machine Learning Nanodegree program
+This repository contains my completed project submissions for the Udacity Machine Learning Nanodegree program.
+(please browse the sub branches for individual projects)

 The key projects are:
 1. Boston Houssing prices (focused on Model Evaluation and Validation, Data preprocessing)